-Tatiana Filatova is Professor in Computational Economics at the University of Twente, the Netherlands and Principal Investigator of the Center for Climate Change Complexity.
-She is an elected member of the Young Academy (DJA) of the Royal Netherlands Academy of Arts and Sciences (KNAW), and of the KNAW Social Research Council and leads the Dutch national 4TU, the Federation strategic research program on resilience of social-technical-environmental systems:
+Tatiana Filatova is Professor in Computational Economics at Delft University of Technology, the Netherlands, and the Principal Investigator of the Social Complexity of Climate Change Lab.
+Previously she has been working as a Researcher/Assistant/Associate/Full Professor at the University of Twente (2005-2021) and in Deltares (2009-2015) in the Netherlands; and as Full Professor at University of Technology Sydney, Australia (2017-2021).
+In 2016-2021 Tatiana was a member of De Jonge Akademie (DJA) of the Royal Netherlands Academy of Arts and Sciences (KNAW), and she currently serves as a member of the KNAW Social Research Council.
+Prof. Filatova leads the Dutch national 4TU, the Federation strategic research program on resilience of social-technical-environmental systems.

 Tatiana loves nature, a joyful company of friends and learning in any form!
 The latter includes such sacrifices as skating at 8:00 am on Sunday morning with her two (very active) sons.